openstack/vitrage/doc/source/contributor/vitrage-api.rst

 - filter_vals - (array of string(255)) per-column array of filter values corresponding to filter_by.
 - next_page - (bool) if True will return next page when marker is given, if False will return previous page when marker is given, otherwise, returns first page if no marker was given.
 - marker - ((string(255)) if None returns first page, else if vitrage_id is given and next_page is True, return next #limit results after marker, else, if next page is False, return #limit results before marker.
+- all_tenants - (boolean, optional) shows the alarms of all tenants (in case the user has the permissions).

 Request Body
 ============

-* all_tenants - (boolean, optional) shows the alarms of all tenants (in case the user has the permissions).
+None.

 Request Examples
 ================